m3g/ComplexMixtures.jl/docs/src/parallel.md

 !!! warning
     If the calculations get `Killed` by no apparent reason, that is probably because you are running out of memory because of the many parallel computations running.
-One way to aleviate this problem is to force garbage collection, using
+One way to alleviate this problem is to force garbage collection, using
     ```julia
     options = Options(GC=true,GC_threshold=0.5)